p0w3er0ff/Get-remote-smb-shell/README.md

 sudo gem install ruby_smb open-uri http

 Target dependency:
-1. The remote system needs to enable admin $sharing.
+1. The remote system needs to enable admin$ sharing.
 2. The target did not turn on the firewall (Windows 7 / windows 10 passed the test)